 Dyslexics never outgrow dyslexia—reading and writing remain difficult throughout their life—but with specialized tutoring by a professional trained to work with dyslexics, they can manage print more effectively.

 The good news is that students with dyslexia are learning to read, write, and spell in language training classes at the center.
 Students are taught by licensed dyslexia therapists using Take Flight: A Comprehensive Intervention for Students with Dyslexia, a multisensory, structured, sequential, phonetic-based curriculum purposely designed for students with dyslexia.
-Students age six through young adult who satisfy the entrance requirements are eligible to enroll in the program
+Students age seven through young adult who satisfy the entrance requirements are eligible to enroll in the program